Current Scholarship Recipients

 It is very important that scholarship recipients submit their thank you letter(s) on time.
 Students who do not have their letter in on time will not have their scholarships applied to their accounts, which may result in an outstanding balance (and possibly a late fee).

-All thank you letters should be emailed as a Microsoft Word document to Barbara Leopold at firstname.lastname@example.org.
+All thank you letters should be emailed as a Microsoft Word document to Joe Manning at firstname.lastname@example.org.
 Please do not mail or hand deliver the thank you letter.